hindu-comm/weblogs/manasataramgini/2009/03/2009-03-09_the-heroes-gopanarya-and-vijayalaya-deva.md

 deshika.
-His father who moved to the Andhra country to serve the Vijayanagaran empire rose to the rank of an amAtya of the southern zone under harihara-I. Due to his administrative and military abilities gopaNArya was appointed as amAtya under bukka’s son kumAra kaMpaNa.
+His father who moved to the Andhra country to serve the Vijayanagaran empire rose to the rank of an amAtya of the southern zone under harihara-I. Due to his administrative and military abilities gopaNArya was appointed as amAtya under bukka’sson kumAra kaMpaNa.

 The combined Vijayanagaran army first seized Arcot from the shAmbhuvarAya (a vahni-kula rAjpUt settled in the drAviDa country) who